 - RFID diagnostic

 - High-level and in-depth controls of quality of data

 Worldwide, more than ninety percent of UNEX™ test mail contains an RFID device, so that – as the test item moves through the mail pipeline – the time of its arrival at specific points can be recorded automatically by radio receivers located in postal facilities.
 These radio receivers are linked to a global RFID Network run by International Post Corporation.
 In a fully anonymous manner, they help to identify any delays which may occur along the postal process, from origin country to destination country.
 This RFID technology, with continuous technical enhancements, has been in use for the UNEX™ postal quality of service measurement for 20 years.
-Currently this network serves 36 countries throughout the world, covering 317 sites with 1,850 radio receivers.
+Currently this network serves 37 postal operators and covers over 300 postal facilities with close to 2,800 reading points.